sandeep-tripathi/mongoDB/README.md

 # mongoDB
-CRUD operations in MongoDB with Python
+CRUD operations and aggregation in MongoDB with Python